vaioic/OIC-136_Microglia/OIC-136_Report.md

 To correct changes in illumination in Z and to increase the signal to background ratio, images were normalized by the mean intensity of the image and then a white top hat filter with `radius=10` was applied.

-Example image before normalization and background subtraction:
+Example image before normalization and background subtraction (view in ZX; side view):

 ![](snapshots/gnas2ng_05_BeforeNorm_XZ.png)

-Example image after normalization and background subtraction:
+Example image after normalization and background subtraction (view in ZX; side view):
 ![](snapshots/gnas2ng_05_AfterNorm_XZ.png)

 Normalized images were then passed into CellPose to detect microglia using the following settings: